 The free product of $*$-algebras carries a natural involution (the unique one extending the involutions of the factors) and will thus be considered a $*$-algebra.

 \begin{definition} An $m$-faced $*$-algebra is an $m$-faced algebra with an involution such that the faces are $*$-subalgebras.
-A $*$-$m$-faced dual semigroup is an $m$-faced dual semigroup with an involution such that the faces are $*$-subalgebras and the comultiplication is a $*$-homomorphism (i.e, a comonoid in the category of $m$-faced $*$-algebras). \end{definition} \begin{definition} An $m$-$d$-$*$-distribution is a pair $(A,\varphi)$, where $A$ is an $m$-faced $*$-algebra and the components of $\varphi\colon A\to \mathbb C^d$ are restricted states. \end{definition}
+A $*$-$m$-faced dual semigroup is an $m$-faced dual semigroup with an involution such that the faces are $*$-subalgebras and the comultiplication is a $*$-homomorphism (i.e, a comonoid in the category of $m$-faced $*$-algebras). \end{definition} \begin{definition} An $m$-$d$-$*$-distribution is a pair $(A,\varphi)$, where $A$ is an $m$-faced $*$-algebra and $\varphi\colon A\to \mathbb C^d$ is a restricted state. \end{definition}

 By simply ignoring the $*$-structure, we can lift a universal product to the category $*\text{-}\mathcal F_{m,d}$ of $d$-valued linear functionals on $m$-faced $*$-algebras, leaving us with the question how much of the inherent positivity structure is respected by a given universal product.